FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/Tutorial-3_Extracting_Data_and_Trajectory_Analysis.md

 ```

 !!! note "NOTE"

-        You may have to restart vscode or other editor after updating `ipywidgets`.
+    You may have to restart your IDE after updating `ipywidgets`.

 !!! note "NOTE"
     We stress that none of these packages are **required** to work with the NOMAD archive data.
 As you will see below, the archive data will be retrieved in a dictionary format, which you are free to work with in a *plain* python environment.

 Now, start a Jupyter notebook to carry out the remainder of this part of the tutorial.